Breaking Down the 12 Step Program

 • More authenticity.
 You’ll start to grow into someone who feels your self-worth on a deep level.
 That will allow you to be more authentic in who you are.

 The final step in an awakening of your spirit is that you’ll be happier and healthier.
-You’ll be able to thrive in your life rather than just surviving in your recovery process.
+You’ll be able to thrive in your life rather than just survive in your recovery process.

 Spirituality in Recovery